Worship and Torah Service:

 Going Out of Town?

 How to Take Kefir with you.
 Or to leave it at home: strain your grains, put them in a glass jar, just barely cover with half and half and put in refrigerator and should keep for up to 2 weeks.
 If left longer than this, your kefir grains may risk dying.
 Don't throw away the "sour cream" surrounding the kefir grains when you return.
 This kefir sour cream makes a wonderful dressing for salads.
 Just pick out the grains from the thick creamy kefir.
 Grains may be "washed off" with plain milk, but NEVER use tap water to rinse your kefir grains.
-The chlorine in the water will damage them.
+The chlorine in the water will kill or severely damage them.

 Tithes and offerings can be given through the Donate button below or mailing checks to P.O.
 Box 12503, Overland Park, KS 66282.